MicrosoftDocs/win32-pr.pt-br/desktop-src/ETW/cswitch.md

 ---
 # <a name="cswitch-class"></a>Classe CSwitch

-Essa classe é a classe de tipo de evento para eventos de alternância de contexto.
+Essa classe é a classe de tipo de evento para eventos de opção de contexto.

 A sintaxe a seguir é simplificada do código MOF.